Office: Swart 317

 What is Anthropology?

 Anthropology is the study of humanity in all of its wondrous chronological and geographic diversity and complexity.
-From the dawn of humanity over two million years ago to the latest breaking technological revolution, from the Arctic to the tip of Tierra del Fuego (South America), Anthropology introduces students to the variety and complexity of contemporary and past human societies and cultures.
-The goal of Anthropology is to make sense out of that complexity, to understand the processes that have shaped and continue to shape the lives of people around the world.
+From the day of humanity over two million years ago to the latest breaking technological revolution, from the Arctic to the tip of Tierra del Fuego (South America), anthropology introduces students to the variety and complexity of contemporary and past human societies and cultures.
+The goal of anthropology is to make sense out of that complexity and to understand the processes that have shaped and continue to shape the lives of people around the world.

 The Relevance of Anthropology

 Given our rapidly changing world and ever increasing interaction with people form different places, with different ideas and different ways of doing things, an understanding and appreciation of those changes is more important now that ever before.
 Anthropology, with its focus on a perspective and methods to gain a greater understanding.
 Government and non-government organizations, businesses and the public in general turn to anthropology to answer questions of culture differences, of culture change and our place in the biosphere.

 Grave problems confronted our human ancestors.
 Grave problems confront us today.
 How did they solve them?
 How will we?
 Anthropologists are in the middle of debates on world hunger, world poverty, disease, justice, globalization and the care of the environment.

 A central focus of anthropology is the use of field research to develop and investigate ideas about people, societies and culture both in the past and the present.
 So in addition to the course work, we offer laboratory experiences in primitive technology (ancient tool making), archeological analysis, human osteology and primitive behavior.

 - Archeology: where students actively participate in archeological excavations on a diverse range of sites in the Midwest, Ukraine and elsewhere